Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Common Adoption Mistakes

-• Forget the human factor.
-Aggressive MFA and frequent reauthentications can be legitimate but also enrage users.
+3. Forget the human factor.
+Aggressive MFA and frequent reauthentications can enrage users.
 Find the balance — friction where it matters, not everywhere.

-• MFA without device verification.
+4. MFA without device verification.
 MFA on a compromised device remains vulnerable.
-If you only add MFA, you’re not doing complete Zero Trust.
+Adding only MFA isn’t complete Zero Trust.

 Pragmatic Roadmap

-1. Universal MFA for all employees, all services.
+1. Universal MFA for all employees and all services.
 The most impactful piece with the most manageable effort.

 2. Centralised Single Sign-On (Authentik, Okta, Microsoft Entra) — reduces friction and enables consistent policies.